Luca de Samuele Cagnazzi: Life

-Early years
+Early life and education

-Luca de Samuele Cagnazzi was born in Altamura in the night between 27 and 28 October 1764 from Ippolito de Samuele Cagnazzi and Livia Nesti.
-Right after the premature death of his father occurred in 1767, Cagnazzi, at that time a boy, together with his elder brother Giuseppe, had Carlo de Marco as their guardian, who was their father's close friend and who took care of their education and careers.
-On 4 June 1772, both of them were enrolled in the Collegio di Bari, just founded, where they had as teachers, among others, Emanuele Mola, Filippo Farchi, and Nicola Fiorentino.
-The principal at that time was Luigi Sagrariga Visconti.
-Cagnazzi left the college in October 1779.
+Luca de Samuele Cagnazzi was born in Altamura on 28 October 1764 to parents Ippolito de Samuele Cagnazzi and Livia Nesti.
+After the death of his father in 1767, he and his elder brother Giuseppe were taken in by family friend Carlo de Marco, who paid for their education.

-Cagnazzi was provided at his college just with a basic education in math, where he studied just Euclidean geometry, logic and history ("chronology").
-He continued his studies at the University of Altamura with professor Giuseppe Carlucci, with which he completed his math education and he was also taught law by professor Domenico Castelli in the same university.

-Cagnazzi had to study math basically on his own, except for the basic notions learned in the Collegio di Bari.
-Advanced math, like calculus, was at that ignored by scholars in the Kingdom of Naples and Cagnazzi was enticed by Fiorentini to learn advanced math.
-Cagnzzi studied on his own the book Compiendio d'analisi by Girolamo Saladini, even if he had serious difficulties with equations of degree greater than the second.
-In order to overcome these difficulties, Cagnazzi was in correspondence with Saladini himself, who, among other things, suggested that he had to study his book Institutiones Analyticae, written together with Vincenzo Riccati.
+On 4 June 1772, Cagnazzi and his brother enrolled at the Collegio di Bari, where they had as teachers, among others, Emanuele Mola, Filippo Farchi, and Nicola Fiorentini.
+Since complex math subjects such as calculus were ignored by scholars in the Kingdom of Naples at the time, Cagnazzi was only educated in basic math, Euclidean geometry, logic and history ("chronology") at the Collegio di Bari.
+He studied further math subjects on his own time from books, such as the Compiendio d'analisi by Girolamo Saladini.
+To aid with his difficulties with equations of third degree and higher, he contacted Saladini for advice.
+Saladini suggested further reading from his book Institutiones Analyticae, written together with Vincenzo Riccati.
+Cagnazzi left the Collegio di Bari in October 1779, continuing his studies at the University of Altamura.
+There, he completed his math education under professor Giuseppe Carlucci, along with law education under professor Domenico Castelli.

 Subsequently, Cagnazzi moved to Naples, where he continued his studies and was initiated into an ecclesiastical career.
 His teachers were Canon Ignarra, Marino Guarani and Francesco Conforti.
 In Naples, Cagnazzi realized that he was particularly skilled in mathematics compared to his peers, and his skills were as deep as the best mathematicians in Naples.
 As he himself stated, "the only one who cast a shadow on me was Annibale Giordani.".
 In Naples, Cagnazzi could study math and science and he could exchange views and opinions with the most notable Neapolitan scholars, but he also reluctantly had to study law and theology as his guardian Carlo de Marco wished; this sort of conflict between favorite subjects and hated and reluctantly imposed subjects appears several times in his autobiography.
 From this, we learn how this situation was very common at his time; some acquaintances of him had even developed a kind of disease derived from the imposition of subjects not congenial with their vocation.

 As early as his youth, Cagnazzi started to develop health problems; they were of various kinds (backache, fever etc.) and are all documented in detail in his autobiography.
 Some illnesses were probably due to his travels, which intensified starting from 1799.